-Zoonoses are infectious diseases transmitted from animals to people, they are broadly distributed and fungi [1].
+Zoonoses are infectious diseases transmitted from animals to people, they are broadly distributed worldwide, but are more abundant in Eastern Africa and Southeast Asia (SEA) than other regions [1].
+In SEA, bacterial, helminthic and viral pathogens are associated with more zoonoses than protozoa and fungi [1].
 Pathogenic organisms do not equally infect all mammal groups, with rodents carrying the greatest number of zoonotic helminths, followed by carnivores and ungulates [1].
 More specifically, dogs (carnivores), followed by aquatic animals (amphibians, birds, fish and reptiles) and pigs (ungulates) can be definitive hosts to more zoonotic helminths infections than other animal groups [2].
 Interestingly, the common sources of infections in the animal groups with the bigger diversity of zoonotic helminths (namely dogs, as companion animals, aquatic animals and pigs, as livestock animals) and humans include poor hygiene, environmental contamination and consuming improperly cooked or raw meat [2].
 In SEA, many neglected tropical diseases (NTDs) are foodborne parasitic zoonoses, which are typically transmitted to humans after consumption of cruciferous vegetables, improperly cooked or raw crustaceans, fish and meat, containing parasitic larval stages [3].
 The occurrence of foodborne parasitic zoonoses in this region correlates with poor hygiene and sanitation, and traditional cooking practices [3].